Our eye doctors recommend you have a comprehensive eye exam every one to three years, depending on your age, risk factors, and physical condition.

 Preparing For Your Eye Exam

 Being prepared for your eye exam will make the entire experience more pleasant.
-The first step is to make an appointment with your eye doctor, call us at 301-657-5700.
+The first step is to make an appointment with your eye doctor, which you can do by calling us at 301-657-5700.
 Have your name, phone number, address and insurance information available.
-Complete the new patient registration ahead of time or any of our other forms that may help with your exam.
+Complete the new patient registration ahead of time or any of our other forms that may help with your vision exam.
 When you arrive at your eye exam please have a list of any prescription or non-prescription medications you are currently taking or any that you have taken on a regular basis in the past.
 Please include any vitamins, herbs, and other non-traditional remedies you may use.
 Additionally you may also include the dosages you take for each medicine or other substance, and how long you have been taking them.

 If you are a contact lens wearer, please bring a pair of glasses.
 Depending on the type of eye exam you need to have your doctor may dilate your eyes so please bring sunglasses to wear for the ride home.